subpos/atmel_ranging_toolbox_zigbit/README.md

 You can adjust CONT_RANGING_PERIOD_MS   (100UL) in rtb_eval_app_param.h if you want faster continuous ranging measurements.

+Also note that you must use an Atmel ICE or equivalent programmer to program the Zigbit module as the code here doesn't support the serial bootloader on the Zigbit.

 Licence - please read the Atmel EULA before using.